DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 I wish you a nice customization :)

 ## Some improved version of shinydashboard
-To finish this tutorial, I have some suggestions to improve your dashboard design.
+To finish this tutorial, I have some suggestions to radically pimp your dashboard design.

 ### ygdashboard